Random String Generator

 • Is this random string generator secure?

-It uses your browser’s cryptographically secure random number generator (crypto.getRandomValues) when available, which is suitable for tokens and identifiers.
+It uses your browser’s cryptographically secure random number generator, crypto.getRandomValues, when available.
+That makes it suitable for tokens, identifiers, and non-human-facing random strings.

 • What is the difference between a random string and a password?

-A random string is a general-purpose token/identifier.
-A password generator often adds UX like guaranteed character inclusion and may target human entry.
-Both can be strong if long and random.
+A random string is a general-purpose token or identifier.
+A password generator usually includes human-usage rules such as guaranteed symbols or memorable patterns.
+Both can be strong if they are long and random enough.

 • Can I generate URL-safe strings?